List of NGA's trustees

 NGA trustees are volunteer governors/ trustees from across England who are ultimately responsible for directing the affairs of NGA, and ensuring that it is solvent, well-run and delivering the charitable objective: improving the educational welfare of pupils by promoting high standards and improving governance in state schools.

 The board comprises a talented mix of experienced school governors/trustees who bring to the table a wide range of valued business, education and charitable sector skills and knowledge.
-NGA’s board of trustees meets four times a year – three formal trustee meetings, and one strategy day.
-Meetings are held at NGA’s Offices in Birmingham, reasonable expenses are paid for travel and accommodation.
+NGA’s board of trustees meets five times a year – four formal trustee meetings, and one strategy day.

-The election will take place at the Annual General Meeting of NGA to be held on Saturday 16 November 2019.
+This NGA sought nominations for the following regions: East Midlands, North East and the West Midlands.
+The clsoing date for nominations was Friday 27th September with the election taking place at the Annual General Meeting of NGA to be held on Saturday 16 November 2019.

 No nominations were received for the East Midlands region, therefore the position remains vacant.

 Only one nomination was received for the North East Region, therefore we are pleased to announce that Rachel Wilson, Chair of the Governing Board at Wingate Primary School in North East Durham, will serve as a NGA trustee from the 16th November.

 Three candidates have been nominated in the West Midlands: Andrew Collyer, Chair of the Governing Board of Kings Norton Boys' School in Birmingham, Lynn Howard, Chair of the Governing Board of Lyng Primary School in Sandwell and Ian Preston, governor at Chaddersley Corbett Endowed Primary School in Worcester.
 An election will now take place.

 Election to the West Midlands Region

 The statements provided by Andrew Collyer, Lynn Howard and Ian Preston in support of their nomination are available to view via this link